Best Mattresses for Fibromyalgia 2026: Expert Tested and Reviewed

 Fibromyalgia is a chronic disease with no known cure, but there are ways to manage the symptoms, including sleep disturbances.
 Getting diagnosed by a qualified medical professional should always be your first step.
 Your doctor can help you with a treatment plan.

 After that, making some small changes to your lifestyle and sleep routine may help keep fibromyalgia symptoms in check.
-Some options to try, according to Dr. Bard:
+Here are eight tips for managing fibromyalgia, according to Dr. Bard:

 - Practice good sleep hygiene.
 Try to go to bed around the same time each night, and make the room dark and cool with minimal distractions.